-Inguinal Hernia Treatment in Dublin, GA
+Inguinal Hernia Surgery in Dublin, GA

 An inguinal hernia occurs when the contents of the abdomen protrude through a weak spot in the lower abdominal wall, otherwise known as the groin region.
 This condition is classified into two types: indirect and direct.
 Indirect inguinal hernias occur from a natural defect in the abdominal wall, usually present from birth.
 Direct inguinal hernias typically develop in adult males whose abdominal wall weakens over time.

 Dr. John Polhill specializes in providing inguinal hernia treatment for men and women in Dublin, GA.
 Dr. Polhill is board certified, expertly trained, and has over 15 years of experience caring for his patients.
 He will diagnose which inguinal hernia you are experiencing and discover the best treatment option for you.
 Learn more about the symptoms and schedule your appointment today!